thexmanxyz/Owl-Carousel-Neo-Gantry/README.md

 Please also take a look at the [OwlCarousel2 demo page ](https://owlcarousel2.github.io/OwlCarousel2/demos/demos.html) which provides many useful hints on how the carousel plugin works.
 Many of the existing options are already included in **Owl Carousel Neo** but if you are desperately missing a feature.
 Please [open an issue](https://github.com/thexmanxyz/Owl-Carousel-Neo-Gantry/issues/new) with your feature request.

 If you need a list of all supported API [options](https://owlcarousel2.github.io/OwlCarousel2/docs/api-options.html) for the responsive mode of the carousel, please [visit this page](https://owlcarousel2.github.io/OwlCarousel2/demos/responsive.html) and scroll to the bottom.

+Most of the settings outlined within the API options are supported by this Particle.
+Even though some of them are named differently to reflect their real behavior.
+Please also check the field descriptions in the Particle which offer more information about each option.

 ## Supported Parameters, Particle Options and Features
 * All settings of the original Particle are included and compatible